 In a phone interview in a noisy environment, the speech signal may be distorted by the background noise, which can be generated by the machine, computer, or even the electronic fans.
 If a handsfree telephone is used in the interview, the intensity of the background noise may be even stronger than the speech signal.
 The noise will thus distort the speech and make it hardly intelligible.
 In order to improve the intelligibility, the noise needs to be attenuated to enhance the speech signal.
 Figure 1 shows the block diagram of a noise reduction system.
-In this figure, the noisy speech signal X(n) is the combination of the original speech signal S(n) and the noise needs to be attenuated to enhance the speech signal to the original speech signal Y(n), which is similar to the original speech signal S(n).
+In this figure, the noisy speech signal X(n) is the combination of the original speech signal X(n) passes through a noise reduction system to get a clean speech signal Y(n), which is similar to the original speech signal S(n).